 Unlike many popular social media services and apps today, anonymous social media won’t try to track and follow the user’s precise location.
 It’s annoying to know that something is following you and it always know where you are now.

-For example, when I visited a department store and there’s a fast food restaurant there, and I forgot to turn off the “Location service” on my phone, suddenly I receive a message about the discount from that fast food restaurant.
+For example, when I visited a department store and there’s a fast bard restaurant there, and I forgot to turn off the “Location service” on my phone, suddenly I receive a message about the discount from that fast bard restaurant.

 At that point, I decided to turn off the “Location service” on my phone unless I really need to use it.
 Not only that, I install some message blocker to block any promotional messages to my phone.